 For the last 15 years I have been collecting scrolls.
 I have bought orphaned, abused and abandoned scrolls from dealers in Japan.
 Many of the dealers I have purchased from had bought them from estate sales.
 I only purchased those that "caught my eye."
 Most are not in perfect condition but show wear or neglected, but each has a uniqueness and character of its own.

-I am currently adding notes, size and price.
-You will be able to click on each scroll to view this information once
+I am currently adding scrolls to the library.
+Soon you will be able to click on each scroll to view information about them.
+(But as of March 2023 it is taking me much longer than I thought...)

-I complete it.
-Please contacted me using the form at the bottom of the page if you have any questions or are interested in purchasing one.
+Please contacted me using the form at the bottom of the page if you have any questions.